Orrido di Ponte Alto

 In addition to its natural beauty, the Orrido di Ponte Alto also has important historical value.
 Here, in 1500, to prevent flooding in the city, some of the oldest water works in the world were built, giving life to two spectacular waterfalls, more than 40 metres high, which make their way through red rock cliffs, creating exciting light and sound effects.

 Considered a tourist attraction of the city of Trento since the early Twentieth century, the trail among the canyon walls was closed in the 1980s for safety reasons.
-Thanks to maintenance and refurbishment work which started in 2015, today the trail has been reopened to visitors, who can walk among the rocks and waterfalls accompanied (mandatorily!) by a guide.
+Thanks to maintenance and refurbishment work which started in 2015, today the trail has been reopened to visitors, who can walk among the rocks and waterfalls only accompanied by an expert guide.
 On certain dates, there are theatrical guided tours.
 You can find additional information on the Orrido di Ponte Alto website.

 HOW TO GET THERE